 …In that we have formal study hours and are expected to do stuff…

-Some time through the day, there’ll be interesting discussions about what they’ve been up to: learning which animals are in what phylums, World War 1 strategy, the location of the magnetic south pole, the French word for hallway, Roxanne Gay’s essay on Bad Feminism, and trigonometry and physics questions.
+Some time through the day, there’ll be interesting discussions about what they’ve been up to learning which animals are in what phyla, World War 1 strategy, the location of the magnetic south pole, the French word for hallway, Roxanne Gay’s essay on Bad Feminism, and trigonometry and physics questions.

 The traditional learning season shares the environment of home, while extending into the community.

 There’s a mom and a dad, two cats, and three kids in this homeschool (there used to be four kids, but one is in university across the country).
-The last two years, fifteen chickens, one rooster and a Great Pyr puppy have been added to the family.
+In the last two years, fifteen chickens, one rooster, and a Great Pyr puppy have been added to the family.

-It has have family-oriented rules.
-Students can go to the bathroom when they please, eat hot lunches earlier than lunch time (that they likely made them themselves).
+Students can go to the bathroom when they please, eat hot lunches earlier than lunchtime (that they likely made themselves).
 They’ll take turns cleaning the school cafeteria every single day.

 They won’t have to wait in lines for the teacher’s attention; maybe they’ll have to guide the youngest in his French assignment while the teacher finishes the writing assignment with another student.